TheRetroChannel/C128-C64-Shortboard-RF-replacement/README.md

 ![Board](https://github.com/TheRetroChannel/C128-C64-Shortboard-RF-replacement/blob/main/Images/c64sb%20rf%20full.png)

-This is a RF modulator replacement for the longboard Commodore 64 variants - these include ASSY #250469 and the Commodore 128 - for ASSY# KU-14194HB, 250407, 250425 and 250466 variants see [C64 longboard RF replacement](INSERT LINK).
+This is a RF modulator replacement for the Commodore 128 and shortboard Commodore 64 ASSY# 250469 - for ASSY# KU-14194HB, 250407, 250425 and 250466 variants see [C64 longboard RF replacement](INSERT LINK).
 Note ASSY #326298 is not compatible with either of these RF modulator replacements.

 I have included as much detail as possible on this page but comparison shots are available [HERE](NEED NEW LINK), and a YouTube build and installtion video is available [HERE](INSERT LINK)